prabhuteja12/prabhuteja12.github.io/_pages/about.md

 **Hi!
 I'm Prabhu Teja,**

-I'm a Applied Scientist at AWS, Berlin.
+I'm a Applied Scientist at AWS, Berlin working on coding agents, and training verifiers.
 I was previously a Research Assistant at [Idiap Research Institute](https://www.idiap.ch) and a PhD student at
 [EPFL](https://www.epfl.ch).

 Here is my [CV](/cv) -- last updated June 2025.